josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 \```
 ```

 All the code blocks on this website are made using this technique.
-And as a bonus: mdsvex even has `svelte` available as a highlighting option!
+And as a bonus: mdsvex even has `svelte` available as a language option!

-Just note that you'll need some CSS to handle the coloring, but [many themes are available](https://github.com/PrismJS/prism-themes).
+Just note that you'll need some CSS to handle the coloring, but [many themes are available](https://github.com/PrismJS/prism-themes) to either use as-is, or as a base for your own styles.

 ### Using Svelte components in Markdown